vijaymakrubiya/ComAdeptoSmokeTestEU/README.md

 ## Techinical notes:
 ● This project is developed using IntelliJ IDEA IDE

-● JAVA Programmin langauge used in this project
+● JAVA programming language used in this project

 ● Junit used for to assert the scenario end result